kmaaallen/unicorn-attractor-milestone/README.md

 - Underneath the form disclaimer text informs users the priority may be changed by the developers
 - Upon submitting an issue the user is redirected to the full issues view.

-##### Features page
-- This page provides an overview of all the features requested for the Unicorn Attractor Software.
-- To access the lowest level of this page users must be logged in.
-- To access the full content of this page users must be logged in and subscribed.
-- The features are divided between three swim lanes: 'Requested', 'In Progress' and 'Completed'.
-- Only admins of the site (i.e. the software developers) can change the state of these features in the Django admin backend
-- Each feature displays the following fields:
-    - Title, Feature description, Votes, Priority
-    - In addition when a user is logged in and subscribed, the following links are also displayed:
-        - Upvote or the text 'You have laready voted on this feature' if the user has already upvoted, Comments, Add comment
-        - Clicking the comments drop down shows a list of comments for that feature or 'No comments yet'
-        - Clicking 'Add Comment' redirects the user to the add comment form
-        - Whenever a user upvotes a feature, their vote is added to that issue and they are returned to the feature overview page.
-- The page shows a 'Subscribe' button on the right if the user is not subscribed, this will direct to the subscription form
-- If the user is subscribed already, this button will say '+ Request a feature' and direct the user to the request a feature form
-- Within swimlanes features are sorted by which has the highest number of votes.
-- A user can tab between 'My Features' and 'All Features' that are displayed in the swimlanes.
-- These tabs are only visible if the user is subscribed to the features module.

-- Mobile view
-    - On small and extra small screens this kanban-style board changes into three toggle buttons, which allow the user to select and collapse each of the three swimlanes to see tickets.

-##### Full Feature Page
-- Users can open a feature in a full page view by clicking on the title of that feature.
-- This takes them to the full feature view, which contains the same feature components as outlined above but in full page view.
-- Whenever a user upvotes a feature they are returned to the feature overview page.

 ##### Request a Feature page
 - The request a feature page shows a form where a user can enter a title, a description of the feature and assign a priority.
 - The choices of priority are LOW, MEDIUM, HIGH and LOW is set by default.
 - Upon submitting a feature the user is redirected to the all features view.

 ##### Add comment form
-- This form allows users to add a comment to a particular issue or feature.
+- This form allows users to add a comment to a particular ticket.
-- The basic form is duplicated across both the issue and features apps and follows the same format.
-- The title of the issue/feature is displayed as well as a comment field where a user can add their comment.
+- The title of the ticket is displayed as well as a comment field where a user can add their comment.
-- Submitting the form redirects the user to the full issues or full features page respectively.
+- Submitting the form redirects the user to the ticket overview page.
 - The comment if expanded on the ticket will show date of submission, the username of the user who commented and the comment.
 - Comments are sorted so that the most recent comments appear at the top.